abemassry/crazip/README.md

 This is the single threaded test script for reference.

 #### decompress_threads.py
 This is the thread based test script for reference.
+Because of the Python Global Interpreter Lock threads execute with the eqivalent of one core.

 #### craunzip
-This is the multicore decompression script and the main file
+This is the multicore decompression script and the main file.
+The multiprocessing library is used that is similar to a C fork() this is one way to get true multiprocessing in python.

 #### notes.txt
 Here are some notes in python code to make sure I was correctly generating the bits